shadownet-irc/Website/site/rules.md

 ShadowNET staff will never force you to join channels or forcibly change your user modes as the IRC daemon we use does not allow that to be done.

 ShadowNET staff may kill or kline users with or without reason.
+ShadowNET staff are *not* law enforcement.

 ## Session Limits

 If you are willing to offer a bouncer or have other needs to raise your session limit, please ask an operator in `#help`.
-We will ask that you have identd running and that idents are non-user changeable, as well as having a channel on ShadowNET registered in case there is abuse.
+We will ask (but not require) that you have identd running and that idents are non-user changeable, as well as having a channel on ShadowNET registered in case there is abuse.
 Your connections from that IP will also be automatically cloaked by Zuul.

 `14:34 -!- ShadowNET-B56FA3144E0B.yolo-swag.com is now your hidden host (set by Zuul)`

 `14:34 -Zuul(zuul@services.yolo-swag.com)- Your vhost has been uniquely randomized as a part of a policy set by your BNC host and network staff.
 If your desired vhost doesn't show up, please re-activate it using /msg HostServ ON`